 The university logo is the strongest link to our brand.
 That is why it is important to use only approved logos in all communications.
 Whenever an unapproved logo is used or an approved logo is changed or altered in any way, it dilutes our brand.

 ONLY ASSOCIATION-RECOGNIZED CHAPTERS AND NETWORKS MAY USE OFFICIAL CWRU LOGOS.

 Because of the importance of this, The Alumni Association requests that chapters and networks request permission to use university logos and allow an Alumni Association staff member to ensure that the logo is being used in compliance with the university brand standards.

-Social media is a convenient tool allowing chapters to keep their constituents connected and easily share chapter news, university news, event invites and more.
+Social media is a convenient tool allowing chapters and networks to keep their constituents connected and easily share chapter news, university news, event invites and more.

 The Alumni Association advocates each chapter maintaining a Facebook page in partnership with their Alumni Association contact.
-We will start the page for you to ensure it meets our university standards and grant access if you are new to your chapter.
-We suggest at least one Alumni Association contact and one chapter representative is designated as “admin” on each page to ensure both sides of our partnership receive adequate visibility to page performance and roles.
+We will start the page for you to ensure it meets our university standards and grant access if you are new to your chapter or network.
+We suggest at least one Alumni Association contact and one chapter or network representative is designated as “admin” on each page to ensure both sides of our partnership receive adequate visibility to page performance and roles.

 Check out our pdf for suggested best practices in social media